VRConservation/geosp/chapters/06_sql.md

 ## DuckDB

-In this chapter, we'll use [DuckDB](https://duckdb.org/) as the SQL software package.
+In this chapter, we will use [DuckDB](https://duckdb.org/) as the SQL software package.
 DuckDB is fast, works seamlessly with many programming languages, including Python, R, and Javascript, and is easy to install.
 DuckDB also has a spatial extension to perform queries and analyze geospatial data, which we will look at in this chapter.
 The big advantage of DuckDB is its speed in processing large datasets.

 ## Installation